SpecFlowOSS/SpecFlow-Examples/ASP.NET-MVC/BookShop/README.md

 ![Test result with report](docs/RunnerVisualStudioOutputWithReportLink.png)

-The report gives information about the overall test results as well as a break down of each individual scenario execution.
+The report contains information about the overall test results as well as a break down of each individual scenario execution.

 ![Test result with report](docs/RunnerReport.png)